klisiewicz/flutter-bloc-patterns/README.md

 ---
 A set of most common BLoC use cases build on top [flutter_bloc](https://github.com/felangel/bloc/tree/master/packages/flutter_bloc) library.

-## Features
+## Key contepts

-### ListBloc
-The most basic use case.
-Allows to fetch, refresh and display a list of elements without filtering and pagination.
-Thus, `ListBloc` should be used only with a reasonable amount of data. `ListBloc` provides the methods for loading and refreshing data: `loadElements()` and `refreshElements()`.
-The former is most suitable for initial data fetch or for retry action when the first fetch fails.
-The latter is designed for being called after the initial fetch succeeds.
-It can be performed when the list has already been loaded.
-To display the current view state `ListBloc` is coupled with a `Repository` and `ViewStateBuilder`.
+##### BLoC
+BLoC, aka **B**usiness **Lo**gic **C**omponent, is a state management system for Flutter.
+It's main goal is to separate business logic from the presentation layer.
+The BLoC handles user actions or any other events and generates new state for the view to render.

 ##### Repository
 A `Repository` to handles data operations.
 It knows where to get the data from and what API calls to make when data is updated.
 A `Repository` can utilize a single data source as well as it can be a mediator between different data sources, such as database, web services and caches.

-A `Repository` implementation should provide only one method:
-`Future<List<T>> getAll();`
-This method is responsible for providing all the data to the `ListBloc`.

 ##### ViewStateBuilder
 `ViewStateBuilder` is responsible for building the UI based on the view state.
-It comes with a set of handy callbacks, which corresponds to each possible state:
+It's a wrapper over the `BlocBuilder` widget so it accepts a `bloc` object and a set of handy callbacks, which corresponds to each possible state:

 * `onLoading` - informs the presentation layer that the list is loading, so it can display a loading indicator,
 * `onRefreshing` - informs the presentation layer that the list is refreshing, so it can display a refresh indicator or/and the current state of list elements,